No-Closing-Cost Refinance: Is It The Right Option For You?

 When Should You Refinance Without Closing Costs?

-If you’re planning to sell your home and move within 5 years, a no-closing-cost refinance might be the best type of refinance to pursue.
+If you’re planning to sell your home and move within five years, a no-closing-cost refinance might be the best type of refinance to pursue.
 That’s because you’ll avoid paying closing costs in an upfront lump sum, but you won’t remain in the home long enough to pay more in interest than you saved upfront.

 A no-closing-cost refinance might also make sense for homeowners who are looking to renovate their home but don’t have the cash.
 For them, agreeing to a higher interest rate to avoid closing fees might be less costly than taking out a home equity loan.
 Borrowers can use a cash-out refinance and avoid closing costs while getting a new mortgage.